kivy/python-for-android/doc/source/quickstart.rst

 *Compatibility notes:*

-- While python2 is still supported by python-for-android, it will possibly no longer receive patches by the python creators themselves in 2020.
-Migration to Python 3 is recommended!
+- Python2 is not supported by python-for-android.

 Build a WebView application